SWMFsoftware/BATSRUS/README.md

 ```
 This will only allow serial execution, of course.

-The ifort compiler (and possibly others too) use the stack for temporary arrays,
+The ifort compiler (and possibly others too) use the stack for temporary
-so the stack size should be large.
-For csh/tcsh add the following to `.cshrc`:
+arrays, so the stack size should be large.
+For csh/tcsh add the following
+to `.cshrc`:
 ```
 unlimit stacksize
 ```
-For bash/ksh/zsh add the following to `.bashrc` or equivalent
+For bash/ksh/zsh add the following to `.bashrc` or equivalent initialization
-initialization file:
+file:
 ```
 ulimit -s unlimited
 ```

 # Create the manuals

-Please note that creating the PDF manuals requires that LaTex
+Please note that creating the PDF manuals requires that LaTeX
 (available through the command line) is installed on your system.

 To create the PDF manuals for BATSRUS and CRASH type